CurtisNewbie/miso/README.md

 # miso

-Miso, yet another simple application framework.
-(Previously named gocommon).
+Miso, yet another simple application framework (formerly named gocommon).

 *This is not really a general library for everyone, it's mainly developed for my personal projects :D. You are very welcome to read the code tho.*